Nicholass/chromote/README.md

 ## Comuncation protocol

 1. Client sends command
-2. Tabs being updated (Do we need this?)
+2. Command is being unmarshalled and marshalled to JSON (fore security reasons), cliens list appended
-3. Command is being sent to Browser along with clint list
+3. Command is being sent to Browser along with client list
 4. Browser performs actions and responses with tabs list and command result (error||succes)
 5. Tabs being updated
 6.  broadcast Tabs to clients

-It is possible to start from #3 in case of external browser update 9e.g. by mouse/keyboard)
+It is possible to start from #3 in case of external browser update (e.g. by mouse/keyboard)

+Extension (brwoser) generates hash *[a-z0-9]{8}* end sends it via GET with first request.
+Clients should register on the Hub by this key.